 Cayenne pepper is an excellent spice to have on hand (well, don't put too much ON your hand or you may burn it!), and may lessen your migraine.

-White willow bark is an especially popular herb for headache because it works much like an aspirin, relieving your headache pain and causing the inflammation to go down.
+White willow bark is an especially popular because it works much like an aspirin, relieving your headache pain and causing the inflammation to go down.
 Like any painkiller, it should not be taken long term.
 Once again, be very careful about taking willow with other painkillers and medications - check with your doctor!

 Meadowsweet, valerian (excellent if you can't sleep), skullcap, chamomile (also common for relaxation).
 Boswellia is an herb than has recently been recommended for migraine.